 I hereby declare that this Thesis is the result of my genuine work, and I have duly acknowledged all sources used writing it.
-This Thesis has been submitted in partial Fulfillment of MSc. degree at Jimma to be made available to users in accordance with the library's regulations.
-I solemnly declare that this certificate.
+This Thesis has been submitted in partial Fulfillment of MSc. degree at Jimma University, College of Agriculture and Veterinary Medicine and is deposited at the University Library to be made available to users in accordance with the library's regulations.
+I solemnly declare that this Thesis is not submitted to any other institution for the award of any academic degree, diploma, or certificate.
 Brief quotations from this thesis may be used without special permission, if proper acknowledgement is given to the source.
-Permission to quote extensively from or reproduce any part of this thesis, either partially or in its entirety, can be granted by the head of the major department or the dean of the graduate school, provided they deem the intended use of the material to be for scholarly purposes.
+Permission to quote extensively from or reproduce any part of this thesis, either partially or in its entirety can be granted by the head of the major department or the dean of the graduate school, provided they deem the intended use of the material to be for scholarly purposes.
 For all other purposes, authorization must be obtained directly from the author.